c9s/Pux/README.md

 - Pux\\Mux is written in C extension.

-- Pux compiles your routes to plain PHP array, the compiled routes can be loaded very fast.
+- Pux compiles your routes to plain PHP array, the compiled routes can be loaded very fast. you don't need to call functions to register your routes before using it.

 Features
 --------------------